kjutzn/qr-code-essentials/README.md

 ## Known issues:
 -You need to save QR code image and manually enter it.
 Previewing it directly crashes whole program!!!

-### Release v1 expected with all known issues fixed is expected tommorow.

 Usage:

 1. Download and extract latest version